Fair-Squares/fair-squares/README.md

 1. Fund which people can deposit their capital.
 2. Onboarding houses on the platform
-3. An engine that would select the best possible investors based on inqlusivity and distributed holders.
+3. An engine that would select the best possible investors based on inqlusivity and distributed holders for investing in an asset.
-4. bidding and approving the spend.
+4. Bidding and approving the spend.
 5. Renting out the house.

+What was achieved?
+{WIP}

 ## How to run & build